Observation of resonant scattering between ultracold heteronuclear Feshbach molecules: Theoretical framework

 The idea behind the finite-range low-energy interaction model is that the repulsive Rb-Rb scattering length is accounted for, in an effective manner, by a purely repulsive three-body potential that introduces a repulsive short-range repulsion in the adiabatic potential curve for the NaRb$_2$ system.
 Similarly, the repulsive Na-Na scattering length is accounted for, again in an effective manner, by a purely repulsive three-body potential that introduces a repulsive short-range repulsion in the adiabatic potential curve for the Na$_2$Rb system.
 Adjusting $V_{0,{\rm Na}}$ while keeping $V_{0,{\rm Rb}}$ fixed then allows one to ``dial in'' the desired relative strengths of these short-range repulsions.
 We refer to this model as a low-energy model since the deeper-lying Na$_2$ and Rb$_2$ thresholds are not accounted for at all, excluding, e.g., the possibility that the Na$_2$Rb$_2$ tetramer breaks up into Na$_2$ and Rb$_2$.

 We solve the time-independent Schr\"odinger equation for the low-energy Hamiltonian by a basis set expansion approach, namely, we use explicitly correlated Gaussian basis functions with non-linear parameters that are optimized semi-stochastically~\cite{Suzuki1998,Mitroy2013}.
-Figure~\ref{fig2_appendix} shows the three- and four-body energies---with the threshold energies subtracted---for our finite-range model.
+Figure~\hyperref[fig2_appendix]{\ref{fig2_appendix}} shows the three- and four-body energies---with the threshold energies subtracted---for our finite-range model.
 Pluses show the energy difference $E_{\rm{NaRb}_2}-E_{\rm NaRb}$ as a function of $r_0/a$ while triangles show the energy difference $E_{\rm{NaRb}_2}-2E_{\rm NaRb}$ as a function of $r_0/a$, where $E_{\rm{NaRb}_2}$ is the lowest NaRb$_2$ trimer energy of our model Hamiltonian.
 The points at which these energy differences vanish are the critical scattering length values.
-On the negative scattering length side, this is the critical scattering length $a_{\rm Rb}^-$ and on the positive scattering length side, these are the critical scattering lengths $a_{\rm ad,Rb}^*$ and $a_{\rm dd,Rb}^{\rm reaction}$, corresponding to the square in Fig.~\ref{fig1} (i.e., the scattering length at which the rearrangement reaction $\rm{NaRb}+\rm{NaRb} \rightarrow \rm{NaRb}_2 +\rm{Rb}$ is expected to be enhanced).
-The model predicts the scattering length ratio $a_{\rm dd,Rb}^{\rm reaction}/a_{\rm ad,Rb}^* \approx 8$ (in the zero-range model, this ratio is about 10 in the hyperspherical approximation and 7 if the adiabatic correction is included) and a ratio of about 20 for the atom-dimer resonance positions of the two lowest states (recall, the zero-range model, treated in the adiabatic approximation, yielded $\approx 17$).
+On the negative scattering length side, this is the critical scattering length $a_{\rm Rb}^-$ and on the positive scattering length side, these are the critical scattering lengths $a_{\rm ad,Rb}^*$ (solid circle in Fig.~1 of the main text) and $a_{\rm dd,Na}^{\rm reaction}$, corresponding to the square in Fig.~1 of the main text (i.e., the scattering length at which the rearrangement reaction $\rm{NaRb}+\rm{NaRb} \rightarrow \rm{NaRb}_2 +\rm{Na}$ is expected to be enhanced).
+The model predicts the scattering length ratio $a_{\rm dd,Na}^{\rm reaction}/a_{\rm ad,Rb}^* \approx 8$ (in the zero-range model, this ratio is about 10 in the hyperspherical approximation and 7 if the adiabatic correction is included) and a ratio of about 20 for the atom-dimer resonance positions of the two lowest states (recall, the zero-range model, treated in the adiabatic approximation, yielded $\approx 17$).
 These comparisons show that our finite-range model reproduces the NaRb$_2$ trimer properties on the positive scattering length side predicted by the zero-range model quite well.

-Our potential model predicts the existence of exactly one NaRb$_3$ tetramer state.
-The energy of this state is not shown in Fig.~\ref{fig2_appendix}.
+Our potential model predicts, in agreement with Ref.~\cite{Blume2019}, the existence of exactly one NaRb$_3$ tetramer state.
+The energy of this state is not shown in Fig.~\hyperref[fig2_appendix]{\ref{fig2_appendix}}.
 Within our numerical accuracy, the NaRb$_3$ tetramer becomes unbound at the same interspecies scattering length as the NaRb$_2$ trimer.